 Developing healthy eating habits is an important part of a child's education.
-It is for this reasons that the Gilson College Canteen was established to provide healthy meals and snacks to staff and students (and it does that well).
+It is for this reasons that the Gilson

+College Canteen was established to provide healthy meals and snacks to staff and students (and it does that well).
 In keeping with scientific research and the Adventist church's own health focus our canteen is wholly vegetarian, avoids excessive sugar and salt and offers wholesome food at a reasonable cost.

 Primary students are able to order their lunches each morning.
 Secondary Students may order in the morning or purchase at Recess and Lunch times.
 Canteen menus are published each term or are available on the website.
-The canteen operates Monday to Friday during recess and lunch time.
+At the Taylors Hill campus the canteen operates Monday to Friday while at the Mernda campus the canteen operates on Thursdays.